aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-create-gantt-chart/_index.md

 <img src="0.png" width=50% />

-## **How to Add a Gantt Chart in Aspose.Cells**
+## **How to Add a Gantt Chart in Aspose.Cells for Python Excel Library**
 Please see the following sample code.
 It loads the [sample Excel file](sample.xlsx) that contains some sample data.
 It then creates the stacked bar chart based on the initial data and sets relevant properties.
 Finally, it saves the workbook to [output XLSX format](result.xlsx).
-The following screenshot shows the Gantt chart created by Aspose.Cells in the output Excel file.
+The following screenshot shows the Gantt chart created by Aspose.Cells for Python via .NET in the output Excel file.
 <br>
 <img src="5.png" width=60% />

 ### **Sample Code**

-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "create-gantt-chart.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-create-gantt-chart.py" >}}